abhikant12/Study-Nova/README.md

     - Track learning progress with detailed analytics and reports for students and instructors

 11. **Doubt Support:**
-    - Get your doubts resolved quickly with dedicated support from instructors and peers
+    - Get your doubts resolved quickly with dedicated support from instructors and peers.

-#### For Instructors:
+### For Instructors:
 1. **Dashboard:**
     - Overview of the instructor's courses
     - Ratings and feedback for each course